-- ✓ Positive Behavior Supports and Interventions (PBIS) are implemented at most school sites. - School-wide Positive Behavior Interventions and Supports is a systems approach to establishing the social culture and behavioral supports needed for all children in a school to achieve both social and academic success.
+- ✓ Positive Behavior Supports and Interventions (PBIS) are implemented at most school sites. - ✓ School-wide Positive Behavior Interventions and Supports is a systems approach to establishing the social culture and behavioral supports needed for all children in a school to achieve both social and academic success.
 The ultimate goal is to have fewer days of suspension, higher attendance and academic success for our students as they are present to learn. - ✓ Implemented CATAPULT EMS to provide instant notification to staff, school administrators, district administrators and local law enforcement in the event of a lockdown, shelter in place or evacuation of students on our campus. - Monthly Safety Meetings with Marysville Police Department, Yuba County Sheriff's Department, Yuba County Probation, school administrators and district administrators.
-Safety procedures, concerns and school site needs are addressed at this meeting. - ✓ Weekly gang meetings are held at Yuba County Courthouse. - ✓ Attendance and Discipline data is shared with all stakeholders over the years to compare trends. - ✓ Student Attendance and Review Board (SARB) provides services to our families that have students that are considered truant. - ✓ Our board updated the dress code policy to be more specific to certain gang attire.
+Safety procedures, concerns and school site needs are addressed at this meeting. - ✓ Weekly gang meetings are held at Yuba County Courthouse. - ✓ Attendance and Discipline data is shared with all stakeholders over the years to compare trends. - ✓ Student Attendance and Review Board (SARB) provides services to our families that have students that are considered truant. - ✓ Updated the dress code policy to be more specific to certain gang attire. - ✓ Ability for students and parents to report bullying anonymously on all school websites.
+The report alerts all school site safety team members and Director of Student Discipline & Attendance.